-3. The GOsC is committed to ensuring that processes of dealing with concerns about osteopaths are just and fair.
-All those involved in our processes are required to be aware of and observe equality and human rights legislation.
-Decision making of the PCC should be consistent and impartial, and comply with the aims of the public sector equality duty.
+4. The GOsC is committed to ensuring that processes for dealing with concerns about osteopaths are just and fair.
+All those involved in our processes are required to be aware of, and observe, equality and human rights legislation.
+Decision-making of the PCC should be consistent and impartial, and comply with the aims of the public sector equality duty.

-The circumstances in which the Rule 19 Procedure applies
+The circumstances in which the Rule 19 procedure applies

-4. Rule 19 of the PCC Rules sets out a prescriptive procedure as to the approach the PCC should adopt when giving consideration to a Rule 19 application, as follows:
+5. Rule 19 of the PCC Rules sets out a prescriptive procedure as to the approach the PCC should adopt when giving consideration to a Rule 19 application, as follows:

-Cancellation of hearing
+'Cancellation of hearing

-19.-(1) Where after a complaint has been referred to the Committee for consideration it appears to the Committee that such consideration cannot due to exceptional circumstances properly take place, it may, after taking advice from the legal assessor and after consulting the Investigating Committee and obtaining the consent of the osteopath concerned, direct that a hearing should not be held and that the case should be concluded, provided that where there is an individual complainant the Committee shall, before it consults the Investigating Committee, endeavour to ascertain the views of the complainant.
-(2) The Committee shall not be required to obtain the consent of the osteopath under paragraph (1) above where such consent could not properly be obtained due to death, mental or physical incapacity.

-(3) As soon as any decision is reached as to cancellation of a hearing, the Committee shall send notice of that decision to the osteopath and to the complainant if any'

-- 5. The Rule 19 procedure applies where the case against the registrant has been referred by the Investigating Committee (IC) to the PCC for consideration1. - 6.
+- 19.-(1) Where after a complaint has been referred to the Committee for consideration it appears to the Committee that such consideration cannot due to exceptional circumstances properly take place, it may, after taking advice from the legal assessor and after consulting the Investigating Committee and obtaining the consent of the osteopath concerned, direct that a hearing should not be held and that the case should be concluded, provided that where there is an individual complainant the Committee shall, before it consults the Investigating Committee, endeavour to ascertain the views of the complainant. - (2) The Committee shall not be required to obtain the consent of the osteopath under paragraph (1) above where such consent could not properly be obtained due to death, mental or physical incapacity. - (3) As soon as any decision is reached as to cancellation of a hearing, the Committee shall send notice of that decision to the osteopath and to the complainant if any'. - 6.
+The Rule 19 procedure applies where the case against the registrant has been referred by the Investigating Committee to the PCC for consideration.1 - 7.
 An application under Rule 19 may only be made if the following criteria are met: - a.
 The allegation is that the registrant: - i. is guilty of unacceptable professional conduct; or - ii. is guilty of professional incompetence; or - iii. has been convicted in the UK of a criminal offence which has a material relevance to the registrant's fitness to practise osteopathy; - b.
-The IC has been consulted on the proposed course of action; - c.
-The registrant has provided their written consent to the cancellation of the hearing; and - d.
-Where there is a complainant, the GOsC has endeavoured to obtain their views. - 7.
-In practice, an application for a direction under Rule 19 will usually be made by the GOsC.
-However, this does not preclude a registrant from applying for the disposal of the case under Rule 19.
+The Investigating Committee has been consulted on the proposed course of action; - c. the registrant has provided their written consent to the cancellation of the hearing; and - d. where there is a complainant, the GOsC has endeavoured to obtain their views